NoSegfault/MoCHIN/README.md

 entity-dblp-subsample: subsample ...

 ### Eval Data
-the input file of --eval is a .tsv file (tab seperated values) where each line represents the distribution of weights of a target instance for each group, where each weight are seperated by '\t'
+The input file of --eval is a .tsv file (tab seperated values) where each line represents the distribution of weights of a target instance for each cluster, where the weights are seperated by '\t'

 Notice that:

 	1. the sum of weights in each line not necessarily sums to 1)
 	2. the order of target instance and groups are pre-specified in single-author-list.txt in Input Data
 	3. as reflected in single-author-list.txt the group weight distribution of training data should also be included in the .tsv file